-An area of verdant pastures, stunning mountain views, scintillating sunrises and sunsets, and friendly Limbu people, Tehrathum offers an excellent respite from the noise and stress of city life.
-The diverse landscape from terraced hillsides to the vast plains of the tarai plains are covered in rich green vegetation, a refreshing change from the dull concrete jungle of the city.
+A region of verdant pastures, stunning mountain views, scintillating sunrises and sunsets, and friendly Limbu people, Tehrathum offers an excellent respite from the noise and stress of city life.
+The diverse landscape from terraced hillsides to the vast plains of the tarai plains are covered in rich green vegetation, a refreshing change from the concrete jungle of the city.

-Tinjure Milke Jaljale Trail, also known as the Rhododendron Trail, spreads across Taplejung, Terathum and Sankhuwasabha districts.
-Hille, north of Dharan, is a good place to start out.
-Alternately, you can start from Phidim near the Indian border at the end of a newly built dry season dirt road that traverses Ilam's young tea estates.
+Tin Jure Milke Jaljale Trail, also known as the Rhododendron Trail, spreads across Taplejung, Terathum and Sankhuwasabha districts.
+Hile, north of Dharan, is a good place to start out.
+Alternately, you can start from Phidim near the Indian border at the end of a newly built dry season dirt road that traverses Ilam's tea estates.

-Heading northeast out of Hille, the trail climbs gradually through settlements of recent migrants from the northern Olangchung region, trans-Himalayan yak drivers who live for months on tsampa (roasted barley flour), dried yak meat, and cheese.
+Heading northeast out of Hile, the trail climbs gradually through settlements of recent migrants from the northern Olangchung region, the trans-Himalayan yak herders who live for months on tsampa (roasted barley flour), dried yak meat, and cheese.

 Gupha Pokhari is a serene lake set on a ridge looking east towards the Kanchenjunga massif and west towards Makalu and the Khumbu Himal (mountain).
 From here, a short trek follows the Milke Danda ridge due north, climbing to 4,700 m towards Jaljale Himal, a remote area with a scattering of lakes and inhabited by mountain people of Tibetan origin.